Huldrych Zwingli: Marburg Colloquy (1529)

 While Zwingli carried on the political work of the Swiss Reformation, he developed his theological views with his colleagues.
 The famous disagreement between Luther and Zwingli on the interpretation of the eucharist originated when Andreas Karlstadt, Luther's former colleague from Wittenberg, published three pamphlets on the Lord's Supper in which Karlstadt rejected the idea of a real presence in the elements.
 These pamphlets, published in Basel in 1524, received the approval of Oecolampadius and Zwingli.
 Luther rejected Karlstadt's arguments and considered Zwingli primarily to be a partisan of Karlstadt.
 Zwingli began to express his thoughts on the eucharist in several publications including de Eucharistia (On the Eucharist).
 Understanding that Christ had ascended to heaven and was sitting at the Father's right hand, Zwingli criticized the idea that Christ's humanity could be in two places at once.
 Unlike his divinity, Christ's human body was not omnipresent and so could not be in heaven and at the same time be present in the elements.
-Timothy George, evangelical author, editor of Christianity Today and professor of Historical Theology at Beeson Divinity School at Samford University, has refuted a long-standing misreading of Zwingli that erroneously claimed the Reformer denied all notions of real presence and believed in a memorial view of the Supper, where it was purely symbolic.